Heads turned to see me, arms raised to the sky and imploring existence to “give me a goddamn notebook!”

 But what was the actual story going to be?
 I couldn’t use the narrative as it was……

-Next morning I went about the morning routine: caffeinated the wife and fuelled the boy.
+Next morning I went about the morning routine: caffeinated the wife and fueled the boy.
 Everyone was set to get to their place of labours, and I was looking forward to getting to the office.

 But without any warning BOOM!